SerhiiStudio/ShadowCaster2DGenerator/README.md

 - Saves created objects as prefabs to a specified folder.
 - Cleans up temporary objects from the scene.
 - Visualizes contours in the editor via Gizmos.
+- **Enhanced Efficiency & Advanced Automation:**
+	- **Dramatically boosts productivity** by transforming 1-5 hours of manual effort into a swift 30-second to 2-minute automated process.
+	- **Utilizes sophisticated algorithms** for **alpha channel-based pixel traversal and contour mask creation**, followed by precise contour tracing and coordinate conversion.
+This solution was developed with **AI guidance**, demonstrating an innovative approach to complex automation challenges.
 ---

 ## 📦 Usage